AI proposes. People approve. Knowledge keeps itself honest.

 - Answer Questions get cited answers from current memory — or a flagged caveat.

-owner: Security
+owner: Caseworker

-+evidence: Q2-Access-Review.pdf
++evidence: C-2-supporting-doc.pdf

 state: current